powerjg/learning_gem5/part2/parameters.rst

 ------------------------------------------------

 One of the most powerful parts of gem5's Python interface is the ability to pass parameters from Python to the C++ objects in gem5.
-In this chapter, we will explore some of the kinds of parameters for SimObjects and how to use them building off of the simple ``HelloObject`` from the `previous chapters`_.
+In this chapter, we will explore some of the kinds of parameters for SimObjects and how to use them building off of the simple ``HelloObject`` from the :ref:`previous chapters <events-chapter>`.

-.. _previous chapters: events-chapter

 Simple parameters
 ~~~~~~~~~~~~~~~~~